nhs-england-tools/repository-template/docs/developer-guides/Scripting_Terraform.md

 }
 ```

 We have changed the bucket name here.
 In this example, I am making no assumptions as to how your AWS accounts are set up.
-If you intend for your dev and test infrastructure to be in the same AWS account (perhaps by necessity, for organisational reasons) and you need to separate them by a naming convention, the framework can support that.
+If you intend for your development and test infrastructure to be in the same AWS account (perhaps by necessity, for organisational reasons) and you need to separate them by a naming convention, the framework can support that.

 Now we have our modules and our environments configured, we need to initialise each of them.
 Run these two commands: